-In 2018, OUC hosted six Fall Into Savings neighborhood meetings, traveling our service territory to visit residents in the City of Orlando Districts to share tips and programs available to help customers conserve and save money on their utility bill.
+In 2018, OUC hosted six Fall "Into Savings" neighborhood meetings, traveling our service territory to visit residents in the City of Orlando Districts to share tips and programs available to help customers conserve and save money on their utility bill.
 More than 400 customers attended these meetings and had the opportunity to learn about and sign up for various efficiency programs like Efficiency Delivered, OUC Power Pass, OUC Alerts, Residential Rebates, as well as to schedule free in-home energy/water audits.
 All attendees received a conservation kit and even had the chance to win raffle prizes that help with home efficiency upgrades.
 In 2019 and 2020, OUC hosted a series of five neighborhood meetings to educate residents on the Electric Integrated Resource Plan and to gather their feedback.
 At each meeting, attendees were asked to rank the following attributes in order of importance to them: sustainability, reliability, resiliency, affordability.
+In 2021, OUC hosted a three-part virtual meeting series targeted to neighborhood HOA's (homeowner associations) and NOA's (neighborhood associations) within our service territory.
+Attendees included board president and representatives had the opportunity to learn more about OUC's products and services, as well as how to save energy, water, and money so they can pass the knowledge along to your neighbors.
+These 1-hour meetings allowed attendees to meet live with OUC experts who gave them a closer look at options like OUC's programs including water efficiency rebates and conservation tips.